alegiac95/Imaging-transcriptomics/README.md

 The documentation of the script is available at [imaging-transcriptomics.rtfd.io/](https://imaging-transcriptomics.rtfd.io/en/latest/).

+### Troubleshooting

+For any problems with the software you can [open an issue in GitHub](https://github.com/alegiac95/Imaging-transcriptomics/issues) or [contact the maintainer](mailto:alessio.giacomel@kcl.ac.uk)) of the package.

 ### Citing

 If you publish work using `imaging-transcriptomics` as part of your analysis please cite: